Understanding Car Insurance Rate Lock Periods

 2025–2026 Rate Trends at a Glance

-National full coverage premiums dropped approximately 6% in 2025 to an average of $2,144 — a welcome relief after the double-digit increases of 2022–2024.
-However, 2026 projections point to a modest national increase of about 1% to roughly $2,158.
+National full coverage premiums dropped approximately 6% in 2025 — a welcome relief after the double-digit increases of 2022–2024.
+For 2026, projections point to a modest national increase of under 1%, though tariff pressures on auto parts could push rates an additional 3–4% higher by year-end.
+National full coverage now averages between $2,124 and $2,697 annually depending on the source, coverage profile, and state.
 The picture varies dramatically by state and driver profile.
 Check our full breakdown of 2026 car insurance rate trends for the latest state-by-state data.

 | Rate Trend Category | Examples |